-The astonishing number of temples, shrines, and palaces that adorn the city make Kyoto's architecture its most famous feature to visitors.
-Japan's capital for more than 1,000 years, Kyoto was the center not only for politics, but religion, philosophy, art, culture, and cuisine.
-Every one of Japan's refined cultural arts blossomed from seeds that were planted here, including the tea ceremony, Kabuki theater, Zen, and Tantric Buddhism.
+The astonishing number of temples, shrines, and palaces that adorn the city make Kyoto's architecture its most famous feature worldwide.
+Japan's capital for more than 1,000 years, Kyoto was the center not only of politics, but religion, philosophy, art, culture, and cuisine.
+All of Japan's refined cultural arts blossomed from seeds planted here, including the tea ceremony, Kabuki theater, Zen, and Tantric Buddhism.

 Breathtaking sights are everywhere, though some places truly stand out, among them Kyoto's great temples, such as Kiyomizu-dera in the city's eastern mountains, and the forest-cloaked Fushimi-Inari Taisha, a shrine pathway through a miles-long chain of towering vermilion gates.
 Visitors also flock to cultural hubs like the Museum of Traditional Crafts, which showcases the city's artisanal legacy, and Sanjusangen-do, with its 1,000 golden statues of Kannon.